Last updated: September 24, 2022

 Getting to the start of the walking track that leads to Mermaid Pools can be a bit confusing.

-Parking is available right next to the Rockford Road Bridge (see image).
+Parking is available right next to the Rockford Road Bridge (see image below).

 If you’re driving in via the Old Hume Highway, turn into Rockford Road, and turn right into Charlies Point Road just after crossing the bridge.
 Turn right again into a dirt road that takes you to the bridge.

-If you’re coming in via the Hume Motorway, take the Avon Dam Road exit, turn into Anna Road and stay on this road until you turn left into Charlies Point Road.
+If you’re coming in via the Hume Motorway, take the Avon Dam Road exit, then turn into Anna Road, and stay on that road until you can turn left into Charlies Point Road.

-Click on this link to find that parking spot and surrounding area on Google Maps.
+Click on this link to find that exact parking spot and the surrounding area on Google Maps.

 The first option takes around two hours return and is a relatively easy walk.
-The second option can take up to six hours and is hard.
+The second option can take up to six hours and is a hard walk.
 It’s for experienced bushwalkers only.

-I would recommend that you only do the second part of the hike if you’re feeling fit and you have brought enough water with you.
+We recommend that you only do the second part of the hike if you’re fit and have brought enough water with you.
 A set of good hiking poles would also be useful for this tough track.